Sustainable Development Goals

 16.6.2Proportion of population satisfied with their last experience of public services

-Insufficient data are available for analysis of global or regional trends.
+Insufficient data are available for analysis of global, regional or Nordic country trends.

 Target 16.7